-This is considered major surgery and following your physician’s instructions are important to the procedure’s success.
+This is considered major surgery and following your physician’s instructions is important to the procedure’s success.
 It is important that the surgical incisions are not subjected to excessive force, abrasion, or motion during the time of healing.
 Your doctor will give you specific instructions on how to care for yourself.

 When the procedure is complete, dressings or bandages will be applied to the incisions, and an elastic bandage or support bra may be worn to minimize swelling and support the breasts as they heal.
 You will be given specific instructions about caring for the surgical site and which medications to take or apply directly on the breasts to aid with healing and reduce the risk of infection.

 The results of breast reduction surgery will be long lasting.
 Your new breast size should help relieve the pain and physical limitations you had experienced prior to the breast reduction.
 Your breasts generally will have a better shape, are uplifted, and are more proportional with your physique.
 Over the course of time, your breasts may slightly change due to aging, weight fluctuations, hormonal factors, and gravity.